July 8 – 19, 2019

 If your child is interested in a class that is already full, they may be given either their second choice of class or placed on a wait list.
 Applications for all other classes will be accepted until the classes are filled.
 All applicants are considered at the same time after the deadline, provided all documentation and non-refundable registration fees have been received.

-We will confirm acceptance to the overall program by May 31st, reserving the right to adjust class rosters as needed depending on enrollment levels at each grade level.
+We will confirm acceptance to the overall program in May, reserving the right to adjust class rosters as needed depending on enrollment levels at each grade level.

 Tuition, Financial Assistance, and Refund Policy

 Tuition for the Colorado College WB Summer Program is $300, which includes a $25 non-refundable registration fee.
 10% of your full price tuition covers scholarships for kids in need of financial assistance.
 We would also like you to know that we provide a chaperone escort from WB to FunQuest for kids who sign up for FunQuest (additional application and fee required for FQ).

 We are delighted to offer financial assistance to those learners in need.
 Our financial assistance is based on whether a child is receiving free or reduced lunch at school.
 Please note: You must provide evidence that your child is on free or reduced lunch.
 Evidence can be documentation from the school district or a letter from the building principal.
 All information will remain confidential and paperwork will be shredded after the program is under way.

 If your child is not able to attend due to unforeseen circumstances, please submit your request before July 1 for a refund of tuition paid, less the $25 registration fee.

 Education Dept. / Attn: WB

 14 E. Cache la Poudre St.

 Physical Address for bringing cash payments or other documentation in person